mas1485/GameScript-Blackjack/README.md

 Other than W3 schools and whatever I could learn from the course, the code is mine from scratch.
 I used the template examples from w3 schools/codeinstitute and tweaked then to work for my code.
 No credit and no references needed for the code itself.

-I obtained the assets, such as the backgrounds and to icons from google images, they are not trademarked and I tpyed in a generic png request such as *goldcoinpng*.
+I obtained the assets, such as the backgrounds and to icons from google images public domain, they are not trademarked and I typed in a generic search request such as *goldcoinpng*.

-Icons obtained from fontawesome.
+Icons obtained from fontawesome at https://fontawesome.com/